johnbillion/query-monitor/CONTRIBUTING.md

 ## Running the Tests

+The test suite includes acceptance tests which run in a Docker container.
+Ensure Docker Desktop is running, then start the containers with:

+	composer test:start

-To run the whole test suite which includes integration tests, linting, and static analysis:
+To run the whole test suite which includes integration tests, acceptance tests, linting, and static analysis:

 	composer test